BurntSushi/goim/README.md

 You can read more examples and see a complete list of search options by running `goim help search`.

+Also, see `goim help` for a list of all commands, which includes a command for each type of information available.

 ### Upping the ante with PostgreSQL